-Accessible RIDE ON bus service is central to Montgomery County's commitment to provide mobility for all its residents.
-The service allows passengers who cannot use a conventional RIDE ON bus the ability to take public transit to go to work and travel around the County like other transit patrons.
-Accessible RIDE ON may be used by patrons who use a wheelchair, walker, or who otherwise need the assistance of a lift to board a Ride On bus.
+Ride On bus service is central to Montgomery County's commitment to provide accessible transportation for all its residents.
+The service allows passengers to take public transit to go to work and travel around the County.
+Ride On may be used by patrons who use a wheelchair, walker, or who otherwise need the assistance of a lift to board a Ride On bus.
 Today ALL (100%) of our buses are low floor buses with ramps instead of lifts and are equipped with automated bus stop announcement systems that make stop announcements that can be heard by people who are blind or low vision and can be seen by those who are deaf or hard of hearing.

-Passengers must board and alight only at designated RIDE ON bus stops.
+Passengers must board and alight only at designated Ride On bus stops.
 You should take it upon yourself to ensure that the stops at the beginning and end of your trip and at any transfer points are accessible.
 On the day of your trip you need to be at the bus stop several minutes before the bus is scheduled to arrive.
 The bus is on a regular schedule and cannot wait for any late arrival.
-If you miss the bus, another one may not be available on short notice.
+If you miss the bus, another one will come according to the published schedule.